FreeBSD manual

 changes.

-Note that all property access is via #GDBusProxy 's property cache so
+Note that all property access is via the GDBusProxy property cache so

 no I/O is ever done when reading properties.
 Also note that setting a